 Located in Southern Tobago, Crown Point is full of friendly people and offers visitors a lively atmosphere, with plenty of restaurants and bars.
 A great place to learn to dive, the surrounding reefs offer great gentle drift dives and the wreck of the MV Maverick.

-For divers interested in the weird and wonderful, Lembeh Strait offers the best macro diving on earth!
+For divers interested in the weird and wonderful, Lembeh Strait offers the best muck diving on earth!
 Attracting marine experts from around the world, it is home to a huge array of rare and unusual marine life, with new species regularly being discovered.

 Located a 45 minute drive south of Cancun, Puerto Aventuras is home to a luxury yachting community in the heart of the Mayan Riviera.
-The main attraction from here is to dive or snorkel the cenotes, but you can also enjoy ocean diving and the Mayan ruins of Tulum.
+The main attraction from here is to dive or snorkel the Cenotes, but you can also enjoy ocean diving and the Mayan ruins of Tulum.

 Off the northwest coast of Lombok, lie the three famous islands of Gili Air, Gili Meno and Gili Trawangan.
 The islands boast white sandy beaches and clear turquoise waters with extensive reefs, abundant sea life and turtles, which are popular with divers and snorkellers.